projectara/greybus-spec/source/device_class/camera.rst

 4:2:2 subsampling.
 The image width shall be a multiple of two pixels.
 The number of chroma line is equal to the number of luma lines.

-The semi-planar YUV 4:2:2 formats are Ara-specific, they are not defined in [CSI-2]_.
+The semi-planar YUV 4:2:2 formats are Greybus specific, they are not defined in [CSI-2]_.
 They come in eight variants with all combinations of number of Data Types, U/V ordering and interleaving mode.